 Squier is a subsidiary brand by Fender that makes similar, but much cheaper guitars.
 These guitars feel as American as you can get.
 If you are looking for a proper guitar to rock out to some blues, grunge, or classic rock, then the Affinity Series Jazzmaster by Squier is a guitar you should consider.
 The ceramic magnet pickups on the instrument give it a fat sound perfect for teenage shredding in the garage.
 Aside from the device looks beautiful and majestic, with a sleek and modern body.

 Dual humbucker pickups and a three-dial switch allow for customization in sound.
 While this instrument is good enough for small concerts, it might not translate well to larger venues.
-You should keep in mind that the neck is c-shape which makes it a little more preferable for people with medium to large hands.
+They price the device around $199.99.
+However, you should keep in mind that the neck is c-shape which makes it a little more preferable for people with medium to large hands.

 But what makes this the best guitar for beginners, at least in the acoustic category, is its excellent playability.
 Everything, from how light the model is, to the comfortable feel of the neck makes the Yamaha FG800 Solid Top acoustic guitar a novice’s dream.
 The only problem is Yamaha is not the best when it comes to quality control.
 Some users reported cracked or damaged parts arriving in the mail.
 This issue is the only real flaw the product has.